Botanical Illustration 1: Basic Drawing Techniques

-This six-week online course for beginners (eight including the introductory week) teaches you how to use plants as the subject of art with easy approaches and many visual examples.
+This six-week online course for beginners (seven including the introductory week) teaches you how to use plants as the subject of art with easy approaches and many visual examples.
 Because you take the course online, you can access it whenever you want and complete the lessons at your own pace.

 A physical distance from other students allows you to express yourself creatively without comparing your work to those around you, fostering confidence and your own individual style, while still providing an opportunity to interact with others online through a discussion forum.

 Botanical Illustration I: Basic Drawing Techniques is designed for beginning artists of all ages and from all walks of life — from current students, to those who haven't taken a class in a very long time.

 Participants will read very straightforward lessons on six different topics in botanical drawing and observing the natural world.
 You will advance your own skills through practice and assignments, and reflect critically on your experiences in journal entries shared with your instructor and with other students via an online forum.
 Deadlines for assignments will be on Sunday night each week.